SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Standardizes the way the organization interacts with the SMS.

-An integrated SMS data management strategy, such as provided by aviation SMS database software, provides the highest potential for aviation SMS operational excellence.
+An integrated SMS data management strategy, such as that provided by aviation SMS database software, provides the highest potential for aviation SMS operational excellence.
 An SMS database reduces so much of the rote workload through automated processes.
 Error-prone data entry activities of manually entering or transferring data are also greatly reduced.
 In the long term, an integrated aviation SMS solution is the most scalable and efficient.

 Because of the complexity of the functional structure of aviation SMS, fully integrated database solutions are a positive but tangible overhaul of all areas of an implemented SMS.
 Of course, there are challenges with fully integrated SMS data management strategies as well.
 Namely, because they are so comprehensive: